TalkControl/talk-control-revealjs-extensions/docs/show-type.md

 If nothing is set in the markdown, the slide will be available for both versions.

-You can also set multiples data-type-show in the same slide (separated by a space) to create kind of specifics configurations for your slides.
+You can also set multiple data-type-show in the same slide (separated by a space) to create kind of specifics configurations for your slides.

 ```markdown
 <!-- .slide: data-type-show="on-stage other" -->